Nettlebed Community School

 The governing body has 3 key responsibilities:

-• To act as a critical friend to the Headteacher
+- To act as a critical friend to the head teacher

 Governors carry out a number of other important duties, which include:

-• Determining how the school's budget is spent
+- Determining how the school's budget is spent

-• Hearing appeals and grievances
+- Hearing appeals and grievances

-• Setting standards for pupils' behaviour and discipline
+- Setting standards for pupil's behaviour and discipline

-• Making sure the school environment is welcoming and safe
+- Making sure the school environment is welcoming and safe

-• Setting and monitoring the school's policies
+- Setting and monitoring the school's polices

 If you wish to get in touch with the Chair of Governors, please contact Mrs Jenny McBean: chairofgovernors@nettlebed.oxon.sch.uk